jenkinsci/azure-vm-agents-plugin/README.md

 Configure the plugin using the UI initially and then export the configuration and tweak to your needs

-Note: Until credentials support is merged into the credentials plugin you will need to also install the `configuration-as-code-support` plugin

 ## Configure VM Template using Groovy Script

 It is recommended that you use the `configuration-as-code` plugin for automating the plugin configuration.
 If you can't do that for some reason then you can use groovy script